discord-extensions-archived/CSS-Snippets/README.md

 ## White Chatbar
 If you're using dark theme but want a white chatbar, this will do that.
+Inspired by CapnKitten.

 ### Preview
 ![Preview](https://cdn.discordapp.com/attachments/738968109288914976/752401843036094494/unknown.png)